themichaelyang/dotfiles/README.md

-# dotfiles
+# ··· dotfiles ···

-Here are some dotfiles for your vim, bash, git, and mac.
+Here are some dotfiles for your bash, git, vim, tmux, and mac.

+## Features
+- neat bash prompt
+- pretty nice vim setup (`jk` as `esc`, vim-plug, lightline)
+- swell tmux keybindings (`ctrl+space` as prefix, shared clipboard w/ vim and macOS)
+- great aliases (`down` to git root, `back` to last dir, `list` to list all files, `rm` disabled by default)
+- awesome git setup (smart global gitignore, git completion, git aliases: `git pushme` to push current branch)
+- slick Brewfile and script for easy mac setup
+- rad install and symlink scripts for hassle free install
+- cool custom jupyter notebook theme
+- everything is commented and cleanly written (go wild)
+- no powerline or zsh nonsense (runs everywhere)
+- and much much more (what are you waiting for)

-# Installation
+## Installation

 ```
 $ cd ~